otammato/6_ELK_monitoring_NodeJS_logs/README.md

 ## Prerequisites

-To launch this Jenkins pipeline, you need the following prerequisites:
+To test this solution, you need the following prerequisites:

-- Linux workstation with Node.js, Git and Docker installed (I'm using Ubuntu 22.04)
+- Linux workstation with Node.js, npm, Git, and Docker installed (I'm using Ubuntu 22.04)
-- Valid GitHub account
-- Valid DockerHub account (create a repository called "jenkins_nodejs_app_demo")
-- Jenkins server with a public IP
-- Kubernetes cluster (I'm using AWS EKS)
+- A sample Node.JS app

 <br>